 Yom Kippurim is the Shabbat - Shabbathot; the Shabbat of Shabbats.

 Many of Yisra'el are beginning to learn about the Appointed Times of Yah.
 We are wondering what is appropriate, and what is acceptable for us to do outside of Yerushalayim?
 We are in captivity.
 The temple does not stand.
 Yahushua, HaMashiach has not returned to establish His Millennial Kingdom; all of which must be in place for the physical aspects of the feast days to re-occur, if they're required at all.

 However, for now, is there anything we can do on a spiritual level regarding the feast days?
 How can we experience Yom Kippuriym, and more importantly, should we even try?

 The answer is Yes!

-We are in the Sixth Millennium, the Sixth Day by Yah's Time Clock.
-This is our Preparation Day; the Preparation Millennium before the return of Yahoshua, HaMashiach, of Nazareth.
+We are in the Sixth Millennium, the Sixth Day by Yahuah's Time Clock.
+This is our Preparation Day; the Preparation Millennium before the return of Yahushua, HaMashiach, of Nazareth.

 Until then it should behoove us to do our homework, our due diligence; and that would mean to learn the things that Yah has commanded are a statute throughout our generations.

 Should you slaughter a lamb, or worse, buy a butchered lamb at the market, pray over it and offer it up to Yah on the Pesach?